jmbealer/my-knowledge-base/_technology_and_applied_science/linux/lpi-linux-essentials.md

 How to check the version of the Linux kernel? uname -r

+What are the types of Linux distributions?
+Linux Distributions: Enterprise Grade, Consumer Grade, and Experimental and Hacker

+What are some Enterprise Grade Linux Distributions?
+Red Hat Enterprise Linux, CentOS, SUSE Linux Enterprise Server, Debian GNU/Linux and Ubuntu LTS
+What are some Consumer Grade Linux Distributions?
+Fedora, Ubuntu non-LTS and openSUSE What are some Experimental and Hacker Linux Distributions?
+Arch, Gentoo and Kali

+What is Enterprise Grade Linux designed for? stability, long-term support, and security to be deployed within large organizations using enterprise hardware what are some requirements for Enterprise Grade Linux? long-term support, stability, and security What is Consumer Grade Linux designed for? cutting-edge software and desktop environments What is Experimental and Hacker Linux designed for? customization and security testing

 **Description:** Knowledge of major operating systems and Linux distributions.

 **Key Knowledge Areas:**